apache/helix/src/site/markdown/Architecture.md

 3. CONTROLLER: The controller observes and controls the PARTICIPANT nodes.
 It is responsible for coordinating all transitions in the cluster and ensuring that state constraints are satisfied and cluster stability is maintained.

 These are simply logical components and can be deployed as per the system requirements.
-For example.
+For example:

-1. Controller can be deployed as a separate service.
+1. Controller can be deployed as a separate service
-2. Controller can be deployed along with Participant but only one Controller will be active at any given time.
+2. Controller can be deployed along with a Participant but only one Controller will be active at any given time.

 Both have pros and cons, which will be discussed later and one can chose the mode of deployment as per system needs.